MANAGING BOARD LEVEL

-NEWS (2 - 3 positions available) — The photo deputy for the news section will oversee all photographs for news, A&E and the Eye from creation to publication, making sure that staff photographers have all info needed to cover engaging weekly stories, are aware of deadlines, and supporting the photographers in his/her coverage zone with editorial guidance.
-The photo deputy will ensure the communication between between photographers and the rest of their pod/zone to make sure that stories are planned as a collaborative effort between writers, photographers and designers.
+NEWS (2 positions available) — The photo deputies for the news section will oversee all photographs for news from creation to publication, making sure that staff photographers have all info needed to cover engaging weekly stories, are aware of deadlines, and supporting the photographers in his/her coverage zone with editorial guidance.
+The photo deputies will ensure the communication between photographers and the rest of their zone to make sure that stories are planned as a collaborative effort between writers, photographers and designers.
 The deputy editors will be responsible for overseeing zone meetings, during which they will make sure the photos running provide a fuller understanding of the stories at hand.
 The photo deputies will manage photo assignments for all the stories in the respective zones they cover and guarantee that photos planned for each story are scheduled and completed.
 The deputy editors are expected to complete necessary assignments themselves when other photographers on staff are not available.
 The deputy editors must be flexible and prepared to arrange photo coverage for late-breaking news, and must be able to be in contact multiple times daily with photographers, writers, and editors.
-The deputy editors will also be responsible for post-production in the office during production nights. photographers with support in completing assignments, offering advice and providing feedback in cooperation with the senior deputy and making themselves available for less experienced photographers to shadow on assignment.
+The deputy editors will also be responsible for post-production in the office during production nights.
+The deputy editors will provide their photographers with support in completing assignments, offering advice and providing feedback in cooperation with the Photo Editor and making themselves available for less experienced photographers to shadow on assignment.

 SPORTS (1 position available) — The sports deputy editor will oversee photo coverage for the sports section.
 The deputy editor will participate in weekly graphics-photo meetings with the sports editors and send out weekly assignment emails.
 The deputy editor is also expected to lead photo coverage of marquee sporting events and to complete necessary assignments him/herself when other photographers on staff are not available.
 This position often requires a significant time commitment on weekends, including potentially traveling to cover away games.
 The deputy editor will provide logistical support for sports photographers, arranging for press credentials, travel, and access to Spectator's telephoto lens.
 The deputy editor will also provide, in cooperation with the senior deputy, advice and feedback for photographers on technical and aesthetic matters, and will make him/herself available for less experienced photographers to shadow on assignment.
 The deputy editor will act as the liaison between Spectator and CU Athletics, and will work with other student newspapers when acquiring outside photographs.
 The deputy editor will also archive and tag each weekend's sport photography on Spectator's server and save photos for web and print on production nights.